-In terms of sections 3(3)(f) and 15 of the MPRA all indigents, for rating purposes, will qualify in respect of their primary place of residence for the benefits as set out in this policy and Chapter 4 of the Credit Control and Debt Collection By-Law and Policy and may also qualify for the 100% rebate if the applicant is dependent on pension or a social grant for their livelihood on condition that all other criteria remain applicable.
-The cumulative rebates shall not exceed 100%.
+In terms of sections 3(3)(f) and 15 of the MPRA all indigent owners, for rating purposes, will qualify in respect of their primary place of residence for the benefits as set out in this policy and Chapter 4 of the Credit Control and Debt Collection By-Law and Policy.
+Indigent owners may also qualify for the 100% rebate if the applicant is dependent on pension or a social grant for their livelihood on condition that all other criteria remain applicable.
+The cumulative rebate shall not exceed 100%.

-- Owners who are dependent on Pension or Social Grants for their livelihood In order to qualify for a rebate, this category of owners must meet the following criteria: - a) be a natural person; - b) the property must satisfy the requirements of the definition of Residential Property; - c) be the registered owner of the Residential Property; and
+Owners who are dependent on Pension or Social Grants for their livelihood

+In order to qualify for a rebate, this category of owners must meet the following criteria:

-- d) on 1 July of the financial year: - occupy the property as his/her primary place of residence, provided that where the owner is unable to occupy the property due to no fault of his/her own, the spouse or partner or children (including minor children) may satisfy the occupancy requirement; - ii.
-With regards to pensioners, the applicant must be at least 60 years of age; or if the owner turns 60 during the year the rebate will be granted on a pro rata basis from the date on which the applicant turned 60; - iii. be in receipt of a gross monthly household income not exceeding R17 500 (seventeen thousand five hundred Rand) and proven by the submission of the applicant's most recent income tax return and the minimum of three months bank statements from all financial institutions or, if the person does not have a bank account, such proof as the City may require to substantiate the person's level of gross monthly household income; and - iv.
-The applicant and/or spouse and/or life partner, whether jointly or individually, should not be the owner in part or in whole of more than one property nationally (with the exception of any unproductive vacant land) or internationally, subject to discretionary deviations by CFO as described below.
+- a) be a natural person; - b) be dependent on a pension or social grant for their livelihood the dependency on pension or social grants is not a sole dependency but there must be a dependency to some degree.
+At the discretion of the CFO, an owner, applying for the pension rebate, who is still economically active may be considered for the rebate if all the other criteria set out in the paragraph are met and they are not yet dependent on a pension; - the property must satisfy the requirements of the definition of Residential Property; - d) be the registered owner of the Residential Property; and - e) on 1 July of the financial year: - occupy the property as his/her primary place of residence, provided that where the owner is unable to occupy the property due to no fault of his/her own, the spouse or partner or children (including minor children) may satisfy the occupancy requirement; - ii.
+With regards to owners who are dependent on pensions, the applicant must be at least 60 years of age; or if the owner turns 60 during the year the rebate will be granted on a pro rata basis from the date on which the applicant turned 60;

+iii. be in receipt of a gross monthly household income not exceeding R17 500 (seventeen thousand five hundred Rand) and proven by the submission of the minimum of three months bank statements from all financial institutions or, if the person does not have a bank account, such proof as the City may require to substantiate the person's level of gross monthly household income.